Massage Therapy in Gilbert AZ

 - Numbness and Tingling

-Types of Massage Offered in Mesa, AZ
+Types of Massage Offered in Gilbert, AZ

 The term “Swedish Massage” refers to a variety of techniques specifically designed to relax muscles by applying pressure to them against deeper muscles and bones, and rubbing in the same direction as the flow of blood returning to the heart.
 This form of massage was created at the turn of the century by Henry Peter Ling in Sweden.
 It involves the use of kneading, stroking, friction, tapping, and vibration and may provide relief from stiffness, numbness, pain, constipation, and other health problems.